felixthewhale/emotional_llama_exp/README.md

 *   **Dataset Dependency**: The effectiveness of the model heavily relies on the quality and format of the training data, specifically how emotion vectors are provided and aligned with the text sequences.
 *   **Emotion Source**: This implementation assumes that emotion vectors are provided as input during training and inference.
 It does not include mechanisms for dynamically inferring emotion from the text context itself.

+## Ethical considerations

+While the model predicts tokens/simulates emotions based on vector inputs, interacting with such models calls for a mindful approach.
+Please explore this respectfully.

 ## Author

 FelixTheWhale